zac-heisey/murray-lampert/about.md

     thing.
 We don't believe in making empty promises just to get you to sign a contract.
     Our goal is to be completely upfront and honest about what to expect.
-And if we foresee a possible challenge, we will work together to find the best solution.</p><p><strong>BUYING POWER WITH PERSONALIZED SERVICE.<br></strong>When you meet with your team, the principals of our company will be there, as well as an architect, interior designer, and project manager.
+And if we foresee a possible challenge, we will work together to find the best solution.</p><p><strong>BUYING POWER WITH PERSONALIZED SERVICE.<br></strong>When you meet with our team, the principals of our company will be there, as well as an architect, interior designer, and project manager.
 We're large enough to handle any project you need, including home construction, but we're not like other firms with the high overhead of fancy